Monkey D. Luffy: One Piece

 Returning to Amazon Lily, Luffy remembers first meeting Ace; after Shanks left Windmill Village, Luffy's grandfather Garp left him in the care of his friend, the bandit Curly Dadan.
 Luffy befriends Ace and Sabo, who are like brothers to him.
 Soon Sabo is seemingly killed by a World Noble.
 Jimbei encourages Luffy to "remember what you still have", to which Luffy responds, "I have my crew!!"
 After returning to Marineford with Jimbei and Rayleigh to send a hidden message to his crew, Luffy trains with Rayleigh on Ruskaina Island to learn Haki.
 He decides his crew will train for two years to become stronger so none of them will be killed while looking for the One Piece.

 Two years later, the Straw Hats reunite and finally make it to Fish-Man Island.
 Luffy and the others meet Jimbei and the island's princess, Shirahoshi, and are drawn into a battle for the island against the Fish-Man supremacist Hody Jones.
 He, the crew, and Jimbei conceive a plan to defeat Hody and his henchmen in a way that will alleviate racial tensions between humans and fish-men.
 After Hody's defeat, Jimbei promises to join the crew at a later date and Fish-Man Island seeks to join the Reverie summit of human kings, held every four years.
 Luffy learns Akainu was promoted to Fleet Admiral and Blackbeard replaced Whitebeard as one of the Four Emperors.
 Luffy begins a feud with Emperor Big Mom over control of Fish-Man Island.
 The crew leaves the ocean depths and enters the secret New World island, Punk Hazard.

 Upon arriving at Punk Hazard, half of the crew is captured by Caesar Clown, a subordinate of the Warlord and underworld broker Donquixote Doflamingo.
 Luffy and his crew ally with Trafalgar Law, now a Warlord, who plans to kidnap Caesar as part of a plan to take down Doflamingo and eventually his customer, Emperor Kaido.
 Samurai from the Wano Country, Kinemon, and Momonosuke join the alliance to venture to Dressrosa, the kingdom ruled by Doflamingo.

-With Caesar hostage, the alliance lands on Dressrosa, where Luffy enters a tournament to win Ace's Devil Fruit.
+With Caesar hostage, the alliance lands on Dressrosa, where Luffy enters a tournament to win Ace's Flame-Flame Fruit.
 Here he finds out that Sabo is still alive and is part of the Revolutionary Army.
-Sabo wins the tournament, and with Luffy's blessing, Sabo consumes Ace's Devil Fruit.
+Sabo wins the tournament, and with Luffy's blessing, Sabo consumes Ace's Flame-Flame Fruit.
 Due to the machinations of Doflamingo, some of the crew is forced to leave for the island of Zou.
 Luffy and the rest of the crew are forced to fight for their lives when they stumble on the truth of Doflamingo's operations, who attempts to kill everyone in Dressrosa to keep the truth of his rule hidden.
 With the aid of his fellow competitors in the tournament, Luffy defeats Doflamingo.
 In the aftermath, seven pirate crews pledge their loyalty to Luffy, despite his protests, marking the formation of the Straw Hat Grand Fleet.